There are more overweight people in the world than hungry people. More than one billion according to the World Health Organization are overweight.

 - Aspartame – aka Equal, Nutrasweet is one of the more common artificial sweeteners today.
 There are over 92 different health side effects associated with aspartame consumption (a few examples: hearing impairment, epileptic seizures, migraines, irritability, insomnia, shortness of breath, loss of hair and increased craving for sweets) and it worsens or mimics the symptoms of diseases and conditions as fibromyalgia, MS, lupus, ADD, diabetes, and Alzheimer’s.
 See this article: “An Overdue Ban On A Dangerous Sweetener.”

-- Neotame has similar structure to aspartame and appears to be even more toxic than aspartame.
-According to Dr. Janet Starr Hull it is “It’s Just Aspartame Without the Warning”
+- Neotame has a similar structure to aspartame and appears to be even more toxic than aspartame.
+According to Dr. Janet Starr Hull, it is “It’s Just Aspartame Without the Warning”

 - Acesulfame-K (aka acesulfame potassium, Sunette, Sweet One, Sweet ‘n Safe) is an unsafe chemical.
 Compared to aspartame and saccharin, Acesulfame-K is the worst.
 There has been very little research done but studies have shown that it can produce lung and breast tumors, leukemia and chronic respiratory disease in rats.

 Also, the body doesn’t recognize chemical sweeteners as food; it leaves the body feeling unfilled and seeking nourishment, thus increasing your craving for food.
-The main reason people consume these is to lose weight.
-Now do you really want to be consuming artificial sweeteners?
+The main reason people consume these is to lose weight and be thin.
+Now, do you really want to be consuming artificial sweeteners?
 I certainly do not!
 Since these artificial sweeteners came on the market, we have been seeing eating disorders on the rise among younger people.

-Because of very clever advertising, we are believe we can eat sugar-free foods without penalty.
-On the other side of this there is a fear that eating REAL food will cause weight gain.
+Because of very clever advertising, we believe we can eat these sugar-free artificial foods without penalty.
+On the other side of this, there is a fear that eating REAL food will cause weight gain.

 Here is a great video: Are Equal (Nutrasweet) and Splenda BOTH Bad For You??